sodino/gradlePluginPushVersionTag/readme.md

-`file:`: The code file which declared versionName and versionCode `regVersionName`: The Regex to find `versionName` `regVersionCode`: The Regex to find `versionCode`
+`file:`: The code file which declared versionName and versionCode `regVersionName`: The Regex to find `versionName` `regVersionCode`: The Regex to find `versionCode` `strictMode`: If some files have been changed and are not 'ignore file', stop 'pushVersionTag' then give a hint.

 ### Ste4: execute plugin task